ember-cli-deploy/ember-cli-deploy-s3-index/README.md

 ### region

 The region your bucket is located in.

+__NOTE__: _You need to set the region if your bucket is not located in the default region. (e.g. set this to `eu-west-1` if your bucket is located in the 'Ireland' region)_

 *Default:* `'us-east-1'`